A simple weekly review

 Broad Read/Write OAuth Scope

-Orphaned Access — No Owner Assigned
+Orphaned Access: No Owner

 Governance Actions